PublicMakings/Digital-Forest/NODE/notes.md

 * host an API
 * Node also provides a javascript environment in terminal

+sync vs no sync?
+* this is synchronous and blocking
+* this would lock up the server waiting for data. readFile()

 ### NPM - Node Package Manager
 runs in terminal
 NPMJS.com is a listing of packages.